john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 <img src="https://wac-cdn.atlassian.com/dam/jcr:7afd8460-b7bf-4c42-b997-4f5cf24f21e8/01%20Branch-2%20kopiera.png?cdnVersion=969" alt="Two branches" >

 This happens all the time.
-And at first, you might stub your toe on it pretty hard.
+And it is a common place for new Git users to stub their toe.
 But we have the tools to solve it.
-The first solution, and the most clunky, is to create a merge commit, that combines the two branches:
+The first solution, and the most clunky, is to create a "merge commit" to combine the two branches:

 ```bash
 # grab the new commits from the 'main' branch